kaidez/kaidez.com/_drafts/2013-11-25-jekyll-search.md

 5. if the page loads in a browser where JavaScript is __*disabled*__, steps 3 and 4 can't happen because they need JavaScript to run.
 So the Google CSE search box won't be set to `display:none` and give our end-users option, but the Tipue search box won't be built.

 <a name="css-detection"></a>
-## Step 3: Use JavaScript to Detect whether or not CSS is enabled
+## Step 3: Use JavaScript to Detect if CSS is Enabled

 The code in step 2 works well if either JavaScript is disabled or if both JavaScript and CSS is disabled.
 But if *just* CSS is disabled, things fall apart.